 Permitted Facility – A facility that is

 required to have a MD State Composting Permit (generally a facility that is larger than 5,000 sq. feet in size).
-A Tier 2 permitted facility is one that composts food wastes.
+A Tier 2 permitted facility is one that composts food scraps.

 Non-Permitted Facility – A facility that is not required to have a MD State Composting Permit (generally a facility smaller than 5,000 sq. feet)